Enable Remote Desktop on Ubuntu Linux

 Authentication

 Make sure your Windows client supports modern RDP authentication methods.
-Note that if your Ubuntu session is running on Wayland, some older remote desktop clients may experience compatibility issues compared to a traditional X11 session (an older display server protocol).
+Keep in mind that if your Ubuntu session is using Wayland, some older remote desktop clients might have trouble connecting.
+This is less common with a traditional X11 session (an older system for displaying graphics).

 Enter the username and password you set in the Ubuntu Remote Desktop menu to log in.